Azure/azure-sdk-for-java/keyvault/client/secrets/README.md

 ### Hello World Samples
 * [HelloWorld.java][sample_helloWorld] - and [HelloWorldAsync.java][sample_helloWorldAsync] - Contains samples for following scenarios:
-    * Create a Secret
+    * Create a Key
-    * Retrieve a Secret
+    * Retrieve a Key
-    * Update a Secret
+    * Update a Key
-    * Delete a Secret
+    * Delete a Key

 ### List Operations Samples
 * [ListOperations.java][sample_list] and [ListOperationsAsync.java][sample_listAsync] - Contains samples for following scenarios:
-    * Create a Secret
+    * Create a Key
-    * List Secrets
+    * List Keys
-    * Create new version of existing secret.
+    * Create new version of existing key.
-    * List versions of an existing secret.
+    * List versions of an existing key.

 ### Backup And Restore Operations Samples
 * [BackupAndRestoreOperations.java][sample_BackupRestore] and [BackupAndRestoreOperationsAsync.java][sample_BackupRestoreAsync] - Contains samples for following scenarios:
-    * Create a Secret
+    * Create a Key
-    * Backup a Secret -- Write it to a file.
+    * Backup a Key -- Write it to a file.
-    * Delete a secret
+    * Delete a key
-    * Restore a secret
+    * Restore a key

-### Managing Deleted Secrets Samples:
+### Managing Deleted Keys Samples:
-* [ManagingDeletedSecrets.java][sample_ManageDeleted] and [ManagingDeletedSecretsAsync.java][sample_ManageDeletedAsync] - Contains samples for following scenarios:
+* [ManagingDeletedKeys.java][sample_ManageDeleted] and [ManagingDeletedKeysAsync.java][sample_ManageDeletedAsync] - Contains samples for following scenarios:
-    * Create a Secret
+    * Create a Key
-    * Delete a secret
+    * Delete a key
-    * List deleted secrets
+    * List deleted keys
-    * Recover a deleted secret
+    * Recover a deleted key
-    * Purge Deleted secret
+    * Purge Deleted key

 ## Contributing